Best electric scooter models for kids, teens & toddlers in 2023

 Ride safely for kids Best electric scooter models for kids

-Riding an electric scooter is a lot of fun, no matter what age you’re at.
+Riding an electric scooter is a lot of fun, no matter your age.
 It provides your kid with an extended feeling of freedom, just like when you rode a bike for the first time.
 But there are dangers that every child should be made aware of prior to them riding.

 Here are a few of the things you should teach your child before letting them operate the scooter.

-• Make sure to highlight the basic traffic rules and the importance of being aware of your surroundings while riding.
+• Riders should always follow traffic laws and ride on designated paths or sidewalks when possible.
+Make sure to highlight the basic traffic rules and the importance of being aware of your surroundings while riding.
 Even if they are just riding close to home or on a street without traffic, knowing how to interact with others in traffic is of utmost importance.

-• Make sure they fully understand how the scooter works and operate without any issues before letting them go on their own.
-And by going on their own, I mean that they ride without you running beside them.
+• Ensure they fully understand how the scooter works and operate without any issues before letting them go on their own.
+And by going alone, I mean that they ride without you running beside them.
 You should always keep an eye on your child while riding to be able to intervene if anything happens.

-• Use proper safety gear.
+• Safety gear like helmets and knee pads should always be worn when riding a scooter.
 Buying appropriate and high-quality safety gear is just as important as buying the right scooter for your little one.
-I wrote a guide earlier going through the best safety gear for kids and what type of gear they should use while riding.
-Thee are even laws that say kids cannot operate an electric scooter without a helmet if under a certain age.
+I wrote a guide about the best safety gear for kids and what type of gear they should use while riding.
+Some laws say kids cannot operate an electric scooter without a helmet if they are under a certain age.

 Summary